 — When two eras meet.

 Composer Camille Pépin (b.
-1990) is being highlighted as one of France's — if not Europe's — most exciting and current composers right now.
-In the work Chamber Music , a sextet written for mezzo-soprano, strings, horn, clarinet and piano, we are taken on a symphonic journey into the poetic world of Irishman James Joyce .
+1990) is being highlighted as one of France's most exciting and sought-after composers right now.
+In her work Chamber Music — a sextet written for mezzo soprano, strings, horn, clarinet and piano — we are taken on a symphonic journey into the poetic world of James Joyce.
 A musical world that is as vibrantly beautiful as it is fascinating.

-Next we will hear Austro-Hungarian Ernst von Dohnányi's Sextet in C major, a very popular work that, like Pépin, borders on the American and almost Hollywood — but still has a solid foundation in classical, European music.
-On stage are mezzo-soprano Melis Jaatinen , a large ensemble from the Oslo Philharmonic , pianist César Cañón and our own artistic director, pianist Thormod Rønning Kvam .
+Next we will hear Austro-Hungarian Ernst von Dohnányi's Sextet in C major, a very popular work that, like Pépin, borders on the American and almost Hollywood-like style — but still with a solid foundation in classical form.
+On stage are mezzo soprano Melis Jaatinen, a large ensemble from the Oslo Philharmonic Orchestra, pianist César Cañón and our own artistic director, pianist Thormod Rønning Kvam.

 You can read more about the program further down this page.
 Welcome!